-Some time during the meeting, there is usually a period for C.A. related announcements of interest to the meeting.
+Sometime during the meeting, there is usually a period for C.A. related announcements of interest to the meeting.
 A collection is taken to cover rent, literature and chips, refreshments and contributions to the District, Area and World Service Office as per the 7th Tradition.
-Many groups hold a business meeting monthly or at other intervals to discuss such items as: group finances, distribution of 7th Tradition, meeting format, election of trusted servants, etc. It is suggested that records be kept of group business meeting decisions.
-Each group is autonomous, and the group conscience decides how business meetings may be conducted.

 Those attending meetings are reminded that any opinions or interpretations they may hear are solely those of the speaker or participant involved.
 All members are free to interpret the recovery program in their own terms, but none can speak for the local Group or C.A. as a whole.

-THE C.A.
-HOME GROUP
+Any group that wishes to become a C.A. group may reach out to their local District/Area to be added to their area directory or register the group with C.A.
+World Services.